 If you see a liquidated damages provision, be wary.
 This provision ensures that if you breach the NDA, the company or employer will be entitled to a specific amount of damages—without needing to prove you caused actual damage to them.

 However, if the liquidated damages are deemed to be an unenforceable penalty rather than a reasonable estimate of the actual damages that would be incurred in the event of a breach, then the provision may not be enforceable.
-In that case, the party seeking to recover damages would have to prove the actual damages suffered as a result of the breach.
+In that case, the party seeking to recover damages would have to prove the damages suffered due to the breach.

 It is important to note that the enforceability of liquidated damages provisions can vary depending on the jurisdiction and the specific language used in the NDA.